jylisadoney/soc-341/4-syntax.md

 The operators discussed on this page can be used when searching in most journals and library databases.

+Use the operators to combine your keywords and find articles related to your topic.

 <style>
 table, th, td {
 border: 1px solid black;